 The militant Islamist group Boko Haram has terrorized Nigeria, Africa’s most populous country, for almost two decades.
 The organization’s growth is a result of a number of political, social and economic factors, both in Nigeria and internationally.
 And while the group has proclaimed its allegiance to the Islamic State’s international terrorism network, understanding Boko Haram’s domestic drivers and roots in the Nigerian context is of critical importance for policymakers.

-On Nov.
-27, join us for a discussion on Boko Haram and the growth of Salafi-jihadism in Nigeria and West Africa.
-A panel of experts will explore the drivers of this movement and the social and policy issues involved.
-The forthcoming book, "From Nigerian Preachers to Islamic State’s West African Province,” will serve as the basis for the dialogue.
+At this event, a panel of experts explored the drivers of Boko Haram and of growing of Salafi-jihadism in Nigeria and West Africa, as well as the social and policy issues involved.
+The forthcoming book, "From Nigerian Preachers to Islamic State’s West African Province,” served as the basis for the dialogue.

-This event is co-sponsored by the Baker Institute Center for the Middle East and the Boniuk Institute for Religious Tolerance.
+This event was co-sponsored by the Baker Institute Center for the Middle East and the Boniuk Institute for Religious Tolerance.
 Follow @BakerInstitute on Twitter and join the conversation online with #BakerBokoHaram.

 Michael Nwankpa, Ph.D.

 Professor of Arabic, African and Middle Eastern Studies, Lagos State University

 Associate Professor of Religion, Rice University, and Rice Faculty Scholar, Baker Institute